Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero-general/getting-started/_index.md

 ```
 Reboot to complete the installation process.
 The process takes two reboots.
 Once completed, all necessary files required for loading new images via zboot will be installed.
 The install process will change the boot sequence to use u-boot and Zymbit's zboot, but does not alter your filesystem.

-### 2. Run zb-imager to create Bootware-ready Zymbit Image backup (zi image)
+### 2. Run zb-imager to create Bootware®-ready Zymbit Image backup (zi image)

-Bootware requires images in a secure, signed format for loading with zboot.
+Bootware® requires images in a secure, signed format for loading with zboot.
 An image conversion tool, [`zb-imager`](../utilities/zbimager), creates the zi image. `zb-imager` can take a snapshot of your running system or input can be tarballs of your /boot and /rootfs partitions.
 Images can also be partial file additions and deletions called [Overlay images](../features/overlays).

 > If you are Developing on a CM4 directly and need to transition to the SCM, See [Developing on the CM4](../features/development) for instructions on how to create an image from your CM4 to load onto the SCM.